shiruken/covid/README.md

 ## About the Data

 Data from the COVID Tracking Project are used for all state metrics.
 Data from USAFacts are used for all county metrics.
 County-level population data from USAFacts is aggregated to calculate the total state population.
-The "Hot Spot" metric represents the week-over-week change in average daily cases and is intended to showcase the current dynamics of COVID-19 infections (inspired by [a New York Times map](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)).
+The "Hot Spot" metric is the average daily new cases per 100,000 people in the past week and is intended to showcase the current dynamics of COVID-19 infections (inspired by [a New York Times map](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)).
 Regions with fewer than 20 new cases over the last 7 days are not shaded.